abdallah-elsawy/Investigate_a_tmdb-movies_Dataset/README.md

 # Udacity Data Analysis Advanced Nanodegree Program - Term 1 - Project 1

 # Project Overview
-In this project, you will analyze a dataset and then communicate your findings about it.
-You will use the Python libraries NumPy, Pandas, and Matplotlib to make your analysis easier.
+In this project, we will analyze a dataset and then communicate our findings about it. we will use the Python libraries NumPy, Pandas, and Matplotlib to make your analysis easier.

 Prepare for this project with: Intro to Data Analysis